ferrum-lang/ferrum_compiler/README.md

 Compiler library for the Ferrum programming language.

-- See [https://github.com/ferrum-lang/ferrum](https://github.com/ferrum-lang/ferrum) for the language build tool.
+- See [https://github.com/ferrum-lang/ferrum](https://github.com/ferrum-lang/ferrum) for more details on the language.
-- See [/examples](https://github.com/ferrum-lang/ferrum_compiler/tree/main/examples) for code examples.